Long-Time Behaviors of Stochastic Linear-Quadratic Optimal Control Problems: Introduction

 \ms

 Clearly, it cannot be Problem (LQ)$_0^\i$ as $b,\si,q,r$ are allowed to be non-zero.
 It is not Problem (LQ)$^\i$ either, as this problem is not even well-formulated.
-Also, since the problem seems to be relevant to LQ problem posed in large/infinite time horizons, we expect that the problem should be closely related to large time behavior of optimal pair to the corresponding LQ problem.
-Consequently, it is expected that the turnpike property of stochastic LQ problem will somehow play an interesting role here.
+Also, since the problem seems to be relevant to LQ control problem posed in infinite horizon, we expect that the problem should be closely related to long time behavior of optimal pair to the corresponding LQ control problem.
+Consequently, it is expected that the turnpike property of stochastic LQ control problem will somehow plays an interesting role here.

+\ms The purpose of the current paper is mainly to investigate the above question and beyond.
+The main contributions can be summarized as follows:

 \ms